Paleobiota of the Morrison Formation: Fish

 Although the paleoclimate of the Morrison formation was semiarid with only seasonal rainfall, there were enough bodies of water to support a diverse ichthyofauna.
 Although abundant, fish remains are constrained to only certain locations within the formation.
 Microvertebrate sites in Wyoming are dominated by fish remains.
 Indeterminate ray-finned fish remains have been recovered from Ninemile Hill and a microvertebrate site in the Black Hills.
 Found in stratigraphic zones 2, 4, and 5.
 Morrison actinopterygians generally have no close modern relatives.
 The Wyoming microvertebrate remains are extracted from the sediment by screenwashing.
 Paleoniscoid remains are geographically present in the western part of Colorado, where remains have been recovered from "a level above the Mygatt-Moore Quarry."
 Largely complete remains of small individuals have been consistently recovered for over 15 years.
-So far, Morrison pycnodontoids are represented by a single specimen from Dinosaur National Monument in Utah.
-Found in stratigraphic zone 4.
-Only a single specimen from Dinosaur National Monument in Utah has been recovered.
-Pycnodontoids were "deep-bodied and laterally compressed fish" whose tooth morphology suggest that they preyed on small contemporary invertebrates.
-They may have resembled modern butterfly fish.
-A single tooth is the only known remains.
+Single tooth fossil of pycnodont fish is represented from Dinosaur National Monument in Utah, found in stratigraphic zone 4.
 Dipnoan remains found at a fossil site not far from Cañon City, Colorado.
 Remains usually in a state of rather complete preservation.
 Halecostome remains are geographically present in the western part of Colorado, where remains have been recovered from "a level above the Mygatt-Moore Quarry."
 Largely complete remains of small individuals have been consistently recovered for over 15 years.
 Amiid remains found in stratigraphic zones 2, 3, and 4.
 Found at a fossil site not far from Cañon City, Colorado.
 Remains usually in a state of rather complete preservation.